Hana to Akuma

 Hana to Akuma (花と悪魔) is a Japanese manga series by Hisamu Oto.
 It was serialized in the shōjo manga magazine Hana to Yume, which is published by Hakusensha.

 Plot

-Fifteen years ago, Vivi, a demon, decided to leave the demon realm and come to the human world.
-One year after arriving in the human world he found an abandoned baby and on a whim decided to keep it.
-Since then, he has lived together with Hana... but having a fourteen-year-old girl around him wasn't that simple.
+Fifteen years ago, Vivi, a demon, left the demon realm for the human world.
+One year after arriving, he found an abandoned baby and chose to raise it.
+Since then, he has lived with Hana, though cohabiting with a fourteen-year-old girl presented challenges.